Lichfield: Buses

-Arriva Midlands, Diamond East Midlands (formerly Midland Classic), Chaserider and National Express West Midlands are the main bus operators in Lichfield.
+Arriva Midlands, Diamond East Midlands (formerly Midland Classic), Chaserider and National Express West Midlands & Bus Link are the main bus operators in Lichfield.
 These companies run regular services to Birmingham, Aldridge, Brownhills, Burntwood, Rugeley, Burton upon Trent, Stafford, Sutton Coldfield, Tamworth and Walsall.
 Service X12 to Burton also operates on Sundays, with funding from the Roman Heights housing development.

 The bus station is located on Birmingham Road, although as part of the Friarsgate development plans have been approved for it to be moved next to Lichfield City railway station.

 Lichfield has college services for the Rodbaston campus of South Staffordshire College, run by Diamond East Midlands, and school-only journeys for local high schools.
 Seasonal bus routes run for Boots and Amazon employees only are usually operated by Diamond East Midlands and National Express West Midlands.

 LinkUp provides bus connections for all residents to Lichfield, Burntwood and surrounding villages.
 The service runs daily except Sunday and is bookable in advance (no fares are taken on board) and is operated by Diamond Bus.